Heritage Valley Kennedy School of Radiography

 Assistant Professor, Health Science

-Ohio Valley Hospital is proud to partner with La Roche University for our 24 month Radiologic Technology Program.
+Heritage Valley Kennedy is proud to partner with La Roche University for our 24 month Radiologic Technology Program.
 This successful program celebrated its 50th commencement in August of 2015.
 This is a competitive program that only accepts nine students each year.
-Upon graduation, each student is granted both a certificate in Radiologic Technology from the Ohio Valley Hospital School of Radiography and an Associate Degree in Science with a concentration in Radiologic Technology from La Roche University.
+Upon graduation, each student is granted both a certificate in Radiologic Technology from the Heritage Valley Kennedy School of Radiography and an Associate Degree in Science with a concentration in Radiologic Technology from La Roche University.

-The Ohio Valley Hospital / La Roche University Radiography Program is a full-time, primarily daylight program, and mandates attendance during two summers.
+The Heritage Valley Kennedy / La Roche University Radiography Program is a full-time, primarily daylight program, and mandates attendance during two summers.

 Our incoming classes start at the end of August.
 Our New Student Orientation is held annually in mid-July.
 Although schedules may vary, students typically attend classes at the Hospital 2 to 3 days per week during the fall and spring semesters, and 3 to 5 days per week during summer sessions.